personal growth and travel blog on my canvas homepage banner image

 eating prawns in penang

-Update 2022: Malaysia has reopened its international borders from 1 April 2022.
+Update 2024: Malaysia reopened its international borders on 1 April 2022.
 Get Malaysian government’s complete rules for travelers planning to visit Malaysia on the official Ministry of Foreign Affairs Tourism website.
 I’ve also listed down the guidelines and compliances in this article on Kinabatangan river sanctuary.
 My guide to Malaysia e-visa for Indian citizens is recommended, too.
+What does …

 READ MORE